|Oregon Outdoor Excursions, LLC

 Cutthroat Trout (Oncorhynchus clarki)The cutthroat trout (Oncorhynchus clarki) is a species of freshwater fish in the salmon family of order Salmoniformes.
 It is one of the many fish species colloquially known as trout.

 Cutthroat trout are native to western North America.
-Some anadromous populations live primarily in the Pacific Ocean as adults and return to fresh water from fall through early spring to feed on freshwater insects and to spawn.
+Some anadromous populations live primarily in the Pacific Ocean as adults and return to fresh water from fall through early spring to feed on freshwater insects.
 Most populations stay in freshwater throughout their lives and are known as non-migratory, stream-resident or riverine populations.

-The Siletz and Nestucca Rivers contain Sea Run Cutthroats (anadromous) that enter the rivers in late summer to early fall to spawn.
-These fish are quite a bit larger than their resident counterparts, ranging as large as 22-24", because of the time they spend in the saltwater and river estuaries that offer a rich source of food.
+The Siletz and Nestucca Rivers contain Sea Run Cutthroats (anadromous) that enter the rivers in late summer to early fall.
+These fish are quite a bit larger than their resident counterparts, ranging as large as 16-20", because of the time they spend in the saltwater and river estuaries that offer a rich source of food.

 Metal Butt Skunk (Steelhead)